-Sir MV’s first job was as an Assistant Engineer at the Public Works Department under the government of the erstwhile Bombay Presidency.
+Sir M Visvesvaraya’s first job was as an Assistant Engineer at the Public Works Department under the government of the erstwhile Bombay Presidency.
 He had a long and eventful career in the field of engineering, during which he also served as the Chief Engineer of the erstwhile State of Mysore.

 Sir MV was the driving force behind the construction of many major dams and water supply schemes across the country.
 The famous Krishna Raja Sagar dam in Mysore is one of these.

 The use of automatic sluice gates, an engineering innovation applied in many dams across the country, was Sir MV’s idea.
 He became the Dewan of the State of Mysore in 1912 and during his tenure; he took immense interest in shaping new developments in education and other fields.

 He was instrumental in the formation of Mysore University as well as two other well-known educational institutions of Bangalore – University Vishweshwaraiah College of Engineering and University of Agricultural Sciences.

 He also played an integral role in setting up the Mysore Iron and Steel Works, Bhadravathi, and the Bank of Mysore (now State Bank of Mysore).
 It is important to bear in mind, however, that these are just a few of his many achievements.

 His book, Planned Economy for India, published in 1936 was the first attempt at nation building.
 He would work only on one project at a time.
 He would carry various engineering plans in his car.